psecio/websecio/_posts/2012-08-15__Protect-Yourself-Google-Safe-Browsing-API.md

 author: Chris Cornutt
 email: ccornutt@phpdeveloper.org
 title: Protect Yourself with the Google Safe Browsing API
+summary: Google offers an API that tells you if a site is "safe".
+Read on to learn how to use it.
 ---

 Protect Yourself with the Google Safe Browsing API